godotengine/godot-docs/classes/class_theme.rst

 | *Getter* | get_default_font()      |
 +----------+-------------------------+

 The default font of this theme resource.
 Used as the default value when trying to fetch a font resource that doesn't exist in this theme or is in invalid state.
-If the default font is also missing or invalid, the engine fallback value is used.
+If the default font is also missing or invalid, the engine fallback value is used (see :ref:`ThemeDB.fallback_font<class_ThemeDB_property_fallback_font>`).

 Use :ref:`has_default_font<class_Theme_method_has_default_font>` to check if this value is valid.